New Zealand men's national under-20 football team: Results and fixtures

+2025

 Current squad

-The following players were named in the preliminary squad for the 2023 PSSI U-20 Mini Tournament to be contested in February 2023.
+The following players were called up for the 2025 FIFA U-20 World Cup to be played 27 September – 19 October 2025.

+Caps and goals updated as of 30 September 2025, after the match against Egypt.
+Names in bold denote players who have been capped for the senior team.

 Recent call-ups

 The following players have previously been called up to the New Zealand under-20 squad in the last 12 months and remain eligible.